a man riding a snowboard down a snow covered slope

 Advertising

-These snowy spots, sitting a couple of hours inland from the East Coast, see avid skiers and snowboarders return each winter to hit the slopes.
-From the Southern Hemisphere’s largest ski resort in New South Wales to one of the country’s highest-altitude winter wonderlands in Victoria, here's our pick of the best places to go skiing in Australia.
-And don't worry – we've included options for everyone, whether you're a first-time snowboarder, brinking on Olympic-level skiing or just want to cosy up in a chalet with a hot chocolate.
+Located just a few hours' drive inland from Sydney or Melbourne, Australia's snowfields draw thousands of avid skiers and snowboarders each winter.
+From the Southern Hemisphere’s largest ski resort in NSW to one of the country’s highest-altitude winter wonderlands in Victoria, here's our pick of the best places to go skiing in Australia.
+And don't worry – we've included options for everyone, whether you're a first-time snowboarder, brinking on Olympic-level skiing or just wanting to cosy up in a chalet with a hot chocolate.

 When is the snow season in Australia?

 Australia's snow season typically runs from the June long weekend to the October long weekend, with the best conditions for skiers and snowboarders between July and August.
-The 2025 snow season in Australia officially starts on June 7, kicking off at Falls Creek, Mount Buller, Perisher and Thredbo.
+The 2026 snow season in Australia officially starts on June 6, kicking off at Falls Creek, Mount Buller, Mount Hotham, Perisher and Thredbo.

 🎾 The best sporting events in Australia